 Ashley Osborne, Head of UK Residential at Colliers International, has more than 20 years of experience working helping Asian property investors buy property in London.

-Currently based in London, Ashley also spent years in Hong Kong, giving him a unique perspective of the ‘supply chain’ that covers both the ends of the market.
+Currently based in London, Ashley also spent years in Hong Kong, giving him a unique perspective of the ‘supply chain’ that covers both ends of the market.

 In this article, he explains how Colliers International helps both private and institutional investors in the UK, and why you may want to look outside of London.